Common Names: noni, morinda, Indian mulberry, hog apple, canarywood

 - Noni is a small evergreen tree found in the Pacific Islands, Southeast Asia, Australia, and India.
 It often grows among lava flows.

 - Historically, noni has been used for thousands of years in Polynesia as a food source and for medicinal uses (usually applied to the skin).

 - Today, noni is promoted as a dietary supplement to prevent cancer, prevent infections, treat high blood pressure, and help with other conditions.

 - Only a few studies have investigated the effects of noni in people.

 What Have We Learned?

 - In laboratory research, noni has shown antioxidant, immune-stimulating, and tumor-fighting properties.
-These results suggest that noni may warrant further study for conditions such as cancer and cardiovascular disease.
-However, noni has not been well studied in people for any health condition.
+These results suggest that noni may warrant further study for various diseases.
+However, noni has not been shown to have beneficial effects on any health condition in studies of people.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.